Historical photos of Trinity

 The congregation renovated the church school building 1963.
 The work, completed at a cost of more than $35,000, included flooring the balcony level as a separate floor, new heat, light, plumbing, ventilation, extension of the amplifier to serve the church school, carpeting and sound-proofing.
 Also, changes were made in the social hall to provide space for the South County Food Bank and a handicap access ramp was constructed in 1987.

 Trinity is a disciple-making congregation.
-The congregation continues to grow, reaching out to the new community residents in the greater Boonsboro area and serving people in need by supporting such ministries as the local Food Bank, Union Rescue Mission, CASA, Inc. and Toys for Tots.
+The congregation continues to grow, reaching out to the new community residents in the greater Boonsboro area and serving people in need by supporting such ministries as the local food pantry, Children in Need, and Toys for Tots.